wangziblake/PISF/README.md

-# PISF: Physics-informed Synthetic Data Boosts Generalizable Deep Learning for Fast MRI - One AI Model for Multi-scenario Reconstructions
+# Physics-informed Synthetic Data Boosts Generalizable Deep Learning for Fast MRI - One AI Model for Multi-scenario Reconstructions
 Coming soon.

 The preprint paper can be seen in xx.